Skip to content

 3. Add them using the Zotero Connector

 You have a PDF of an article that you want to cite.
-So, you upload the pdf file directly onto the application or add the reference using an identifier (in the form of a DOI or ISBN).
-Along with these two methods, you can also click on the browser extension of Zotero (known as Zotero Connector) on any webpage you want to add, which would ideally save the file for you on Zotero.
+So, you can upload the PDF file directly to the application or add a reference using an identifier (in the form of a DOI or ISBN).
+In addition to these two methods, you can also click on the Zotero browser extension (known as Zotero Connector) on any webpage you want to add, which will ideally save the file to your Zotero account.

 Refer to the image below for the browser extension version of saving a document on Zotero: